astronomy-commons/aws-hub/README.md

 # install the aws-hub helm chart (based on JupyterHub) with the instance profiles and the generated secret
 helm upgrade --install aws-hub aws-hub --namespace aws-hub --values profiles.yaml --values secret.yaml
 ```

+# Limitations

+It is not actually practical to create an Auto Scaling Group (ASG) for each instance type in a region duplicated across availability zones and with both on-demand and spot pricing.
+Running the example included here will create 986 distince ASGs on your account.
+AWS sets default limits on the number of ASGs to 200.
+Additionally, the number of inbound / outbound rules for security groups is limited to 60 by default. `eksctl` will create a security group for Kubernetes control plane communication which will have 1 inbound and 2 outbound rules per `eksctl` generated nodegroup.
+Since AWS sets a default limit of 60 rules / security group this effectively limits the number of ASGs to 20.
+Increasing this limit to the maximum of 1000 still limits the number of ASGs to 333.
+A workaround to this could include placing all nodes into the same security group so only 1 rule needs to be made for control plane communication between all nodes.